-The purpose of the Kansas Technical Assistance System Network (TASN), as a system, is to increase the capacity of districts to implement and sustain the use of evidence-based practices addressing Kansas State Department of Education Early Childhood, Special Education, and Title Services (KSDE ECSETS) identified priority areas and practices.
+The purpose of the Kansas Technical Assistance System Network (TASN), as a system, is to increase the capacity of districts to implement and sustain the use of evidence-based practices addressing Kansas State Department of Education Special Education and Title Services (KSDE SETS) identified priority areas and practices.
 This professional learning and technical assistance system comes out of federal requirements of the Elementary and Secondary Education Act (ESEA) and the Individuals with Disability Education Act (IDEA) which both require the state education agency to provide direct support to districts addressing these special populations.
 The overall goal is to improve the quality of education and outcomes for students who receive Title services and students with disabilities.
 These students spend the majority of their time in the general education classroom and receive most of their instruction from general education staff.
 Therefore, many of the supports provided by TASN target district and building level systems and instruction that occurs in the general education classroom.

-The role of the system and the actions of all providers within the system are directed toward providing coordinated technical assistance resulting in the development and/or implementation of a district improvement plan that results in sustained practices that positively impact student success.
+The role of the system and the actions of all providers within the system are focused on providing coordinated technical assistance resulting in the development and/or implementation of a district improvement plan that results in sustained practices that positively impact student success.
 The improvement plan developed during the provision of technical assistance is not a specific form.
 It can be any implementation plan, including improvement or corrective action plans associated with any accountability, accreditation, or improvement system that results in the creation of a set of coordinated actions for the expressed purpose of building, supporting, and sustaining local capacity for the implementation and sustained use of evidence-based practices.

 Current TASN Projects

 - TASN Coordination

 - Kansas Co-Teaching

 - Kansas Instructional Resource Center fo the Visually Impaired (KIRC)